Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

    action=rate(sasl_username/1/3600/554 Your mail account ($$sasl_username) was compromised.
 Please change your password immediately after next login.)
 ```

+- Create database table with indexes (database is created on plugin startup but indexes are not).

 ```
 CREATE TABLE IF NOT EXISTS postfwd_logins ( sasl_username varchar(100),